AJRhine/CSGO-cfg/README.md

         ...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg

-Next need to set CS:GO's launch options to execute your autoexec.cfg
+Next need to set CS:GO's launch options to execute your autoexec.cfg every time you load the game.

 To set your launch options your need to: